-Crate training your dog is a great way to give your pooch their own special space, and a sense of security.
-Some owners worry that putting a dog in this relatively confined space is cruel, but provided you properly train your canine companion, and choose an appropriately sized crate, the benefits far outweigh any potential setbacks.
-Since dogs have an innate instinct to find a den, they tend to take well to crate training and retreat to their own space when they feel anxious or tired.
+Getting a comfy dog crate is a great way to provide your pooch with their own special space and a sense of security.
+Some owners worry that by putting a pet in this relatively confined space might be cruel, but provided you properly train your canine companion, and choose an appropriately sized crate, the benefits far outweigh any potential risks.
+Since dogs have a natural "dennin" instinct, they tend to take well to crate training and many will retreat to their own space when they feel anxious or tired.

-Dogs who are used to sitting in a crate from time to time will also find travel a lot less stressful – since you can bring the crate along for the ride, your dog will be able to fall back on this familiar setting and be comforted.
+Dogs who are used to sitting in a crate from time to time will also find travel a lot less stressful – since you can bring the crate along for the ride, your dog will be able to fall back on this familiar setting and be comforted during long rides.

-Dog crates can be a real lifesaver for owners and pets alike, and with so many options about you’re sure to find a crate that’s right for you and your pet.
-To help you choose, we’ve compiled a list of the best crates available right now.
-Here you’ll find everything from simple dog cages to more elaborate wooden dog crates, suitable for pooches of all sizes.
+Dog crates can be a real lifesaver for owners and pets alike, but with so many options to choose from, finding a model that’s just right for you and your pet can be time-consuming.
+To help save you some time, we’ve compiled a list of the best crates available right now.
+Here, you’ll find everything from simple dog cages to more elaborate wooden dog crates suitable for pooches of all sizes.
 We’ve also answered some commonly asked questions about pet crates, so you and your pet can use them safely and effectively.

 The Best Dog Crate